FarronF/limerick-council-meetings/meetings/2015/12/17-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes of Meeting - Municipal District of Cappamore-Kilmallock - 19th November 2015.md

 to CIE for a medium to long term lease of the site with Limerick City and County Council as the

 Holding Company.
-In response to a query from the Members, it was confirmed that CIE would--- 2
+In response to a query from the Members, it was confirmed that CIE would
+---
+2

 only consider entering into a lease if the Council was involved as a partner.
 It was stated that